juanje/chef-testing/webtest-2/README.md

 > I want to have a web page that says '**Hello world!**'.

-And a test to check that my code will acomplish that:
+And a test to check that my code will accomplish that:

 ```
 describe "Web server" do